 Although Sarah has always wanted to teach, she didn’t aspire to do so in a school setting.
 However, she was inspired to follow this career path after her best friend sadly passed away.
 She adds: “It was always her dream to go into teaching.
 So when my dream of teaching dance was ruined, I wanted to take her experiences and change the face of performing arts within education.’’

-Sarah stands to make an impact on her students and allow them to believe in any student that felt they weren’t listened to, or who couldn’t achieve their dreams.
+Sarah stands to make an impact on her students, allowing them to believe in any student that felt they weren’t listened to, or who couldn’t achieve their dreams.

 “I wanted to be THAT teacher that believed the student could achieve whatever they wanted.
 You can do it so go and do it!
 I do want to teach, I just want to be a different type of teacher – not the stereotypical teacher that you would expect.’’

-Supply teaching has always been a great option for Sarah, using it as a stepping stone in her career and opening doors to a range of different teaching environments.
+Supply teaching has always been a great option for Sarah.
+She used it as a stepping stone in her career and opening doors to a range of different teaching environments.
 One particular class stands out for her as a big achievement.

 “I had a student who hated maths.
 For the first 2 weeks, she didn’t survive one hour and she kept getting kicked out of lesson.
 By the last 2 weeks of my placement, she was present in every lesson.
 It was about creating a different view for the student and preventing distraction so that if she sees it this way, she might be able to get it.